-Serum homocysteine measurement is used to assess the risk of cardiovascular and brain events as well as in the control of patients with potential genetic diseases of methionine metabolism.
+Plasma homocysteine measurement is used to assess the risk of cardiovascular and cerebrovascular events and to screen patients for possible genetic diseases of methionine metabolism.

 More information

-Homocysteine (HCY) is an amino acid derived from the metabolism of methionine with the participation of vitamins B complex cobalamin, folic acid, pyridoxine and riboflavin.
-The metabolism of methionine to homocysteine is offset by choline and betaine, coenzymes involved in the conversion of homocysteine back into methionine.
+Homocysteine (HCY) is an amino acid derived from methionine metabolism, which involves the vitamins B complex cobalamin, folic acid, pyridoxine, and riboflavin.
+The methionine metabolism to homocysteine is offset by choline and betaine, coenzymes involved in converting homocysteine back into methionine.
 Although the precise function of homocysteine is not clear, it is known that it can damage the vascular endothelium and participate in the induction of thrombi.
 High levels of homocysteine are known to signal risks in various areas.

 Elevated levels of homocysteine are also associated with fetal neural tube abnormalities, late miscarriages, placental infarction, and impaired cognitive function in elderly patients.
 Homocysteine levels are higher in smokers, people who consume coffee, diabetics, and patients who are obese or hypertensive.